jaeyeom/email-validator-grpc-mcp/scripts/email_validator_prd.md

     // Reserved for future phone number validation
     // PhoneNumber phone = 3;
   }

-  // Reserved for future contact types reserved 4 to 10;
 }

 // PhoneNumber is reserved for future implementation